gaboesquivel/gaboesquivel/content/tech/postgresql.md

 # PostgreSQL

-A powerful, open-source object-relational database system with a strong reputation for reliability, feature robustness, and performance.
+An open-source object-relational database with JSON support, full-text search, and strong concurrency controls.